AeroLiner3000: Concept

 A half-train of the double-deck AeroLiner3000 electrical multiple unit (EMU) consists of two end cars and nine intermediate cars with independently rotating wheel running gear to allow for passage on the lower deck.
 The middle intermediate car is a multi-functional car which can provide a restaurant.
-The 374 t train is capable of running operationally at up to 400 km/h on high-speed lines.
+The 374-tonne train is capable of running operationally at up to 400 km/h on high-speed lines.
 Fitting into the GB PG1 gauge allows for running on many other lines of the GB rail network as well.
 The AeroLiner3000 is planned to run on the existing infrastructure.